 MA: Which brushes are the easiest to clean?
 Most difficult?

 PB: Most brushes are easy to clean.
-The trickiest are probably the brushes that have a puffy pneumatic pad with trapped air underneath.
+The trickiest is probably the brushes that have a puffy pneumatic pad with trapped air underneath.
 They can get waterlogged so you don’t want to soak them.
 Just dip them in your water and detergent blend, scrub them against each other, and rinse under clean water.
 Then dry them face-down.

 MA: Is there anything else you want to add on this matter?